-Sometimes as teachers, we get hung up on what we do in our own practices, rather than what the students in our classes need.
+As yoga teachers, we can get hung up on what we do in our own practices, rather than what the students in our classes actually need.
 On a recent trip, I popped into a yoga class and found I was unable to sink into my practice because the teacher kept correcting every move, even stopping the class to mini-workshop.
 As a teacher, I’ve done this too.
-Sometimes you need to.
-But sometimes it is also unnecessary if your cues are more dogmatic than a simple breakdown.
+Sometimes you need to and somtimes it is unnecessary.
+If your cues are more dogmatic than a simple breakdown, you might over do it.
 After all, yoga is about each student finding their own way through the practice.

-3) Imposing alignment cues on your students: Yup, most poses have specific alignment points.
+3 – Imposing alignment cues on your students: Students need cues, but don’t call cues that are unnecessary.
+Most poses have specific alignment points.
 But not all bodies are created equal.
-That would be boring.
 Again, look and see what alignment points need to be addressed.
 Give verbal cues, then a physical adjustment if needed.
-You might find the students have reasons to forgo the usual alignemtn.